 WP Multisite User Sync

 The WP Multisite User Sync plugin allows you to easily sync or un-sync a user or multiple users from one site to another.
-The Pro version of the plugin also allows the ability to choose the user role the user receives when syncing.
+The Pro version of the WordPress Multisite plugin also allows the ability to choose the user role the user receives when syncing.

 Multisite User Role Manager

 The Ultimate Member plugin is a great asset to membership and forum sites, both for standard WordPress sites as well as WordPress Multisites.
 Its easy-to-use front-end editor with drag and drop boxes makes it simple to design your website and the front-end registration system for your users.
-Tools like this one make members of your site invested in creating a custom profile and keep them coming back for more.
+Tools like this one make members of your WordPress site invested in creating a custom profile and keep them coming back for more.
 With extensions, users can even favorite items, follow each other, and rate and review each other.